snayfach/UHGV/README.md

 - A representative genome was selected for each species level vOTU based on: presence of terminal repeats, completeness, and ratio of viral:non-viral genes
 - [ICTV](https://ictv.global/vmr) taxonomy was inferred using a best-genome-hit approach to phage genomes from [INPHARED](https://github.com/RyanCook94/inphared) and using taxon-specific marker genes from [geNomad](https://portal.nersc.gov/genomad/)
 - [CRISPR](https://github.com/snayfach/MGV/tree/master/crispr_spacers) spacer matching and kmer matching with [PHIST](https://github.com/refresh-bio/PHIST) were used to connect viruses and host genomes.
 A voting procedure was used to then identify the host taxon at the lowest taxonomic rank comprising at least 70% of connections
-- [HumGut](https://arken.nmbu.no/~larssn/humgut/) genomes and MAGs from a [Hadza](https://www.biorxiv.org/content/10.1101/2022.03.30.486478v2) hunter gatherer population were used for host prediction and read mapping (HumGut contains all genomes from the [UHGG v1.0](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/) combined with NCBI genomes detected in gut metagenomes)
+- [HumGut](https://arken.nmbu.no/~larssn/humgut/) genomes and MAGs from a [Hadza](https://www.biorxiv.org/content/10.1101/2022.03.30.486478v2) hunter-gatherer population were used for host prediction and read mapping (HumGut contains all genomes from the [UHGG v1.0](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/) combined with NCBI genomes detected in gut metagenomes)
 - [GTDB r207](https://gtdb.ecogenomic.org/) and [GTDB-tk](https://github.com/Ecogenomics/GTDBTk) were used to assign taxonomy to all prokaryotic genomes
 - [BACPHLIP](https://github.com/adamhockenberry/bacphlip) was used for prediction of phage lifestyle together with integrases from the [PHROG ](https://phrogs.lmge.uca.fr/) database and prophage information from geNomad.
 Note: BACPHLIP tends to over classify viral genome fragments as lytic
-- [Prodigal-gv](https://github.com/apcamargo/prodigal-gv) was used to identify protein coding genes and alternative genetic codes
+- [Prodigal-gv](https://github.com/apcamargo/prodigal-gv) was used to identify protein-coding genes and alternative genetic codes
 - [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper), [PHROGs](https://phrogs.lmge.uca.fr/), [KOfam](https://www.genome.jp/ftp/db/kofam/), [Pfam](http://pfam.xfam.org/), [UniRef_90](https://ftp.uniprot.org/pub/databases/uniprot/current_release/uniref/uniref90/), [PADLOC](https://github.com/padlocbio/padloc), and the [AcrCatalog](http://acrcatalog.pythonanywhere.com/) were used for phage gene functional annotation
 - [PhaNNs](https://github.com/Adrian-Cantu/PhANNs) were used to infer phage structural genes
-- [DGRscan](https://github.com/YuzhenYe/DGRscan) was used to identify diversity generating retroelements on viruses containing reverse transcriptases
+- [DGRscan](https://github.com/YuzhenYe/DGRscan) was used to identify diversity-generating retroelements on viruses containing reverse transcriptases
 - [Bowtie2](https://github.com/BenLangmead/bowtie2) was used to align short reads from 1798 whole-metagenomes and 673 viral-enriched metagenomes against the UHGV and database of prokaryotic genomes.
 [ViromeQC](https://github.com/SegataLab/viromeqc) was used to select human gut viromes.
-[CoverM](https://github.com/wwood/CoverM) was used to estimate breadth of coverage and we applied a 50% threshold for classifing virus presence-absence
+[CoverM](https://github.com/wwood/CoverM) was used to estimate the breadth of coverage and we applied a 50% threshold for classifying virus presence-absence

 For additional details, please refer to our manuscript: (in preparation).